turtle96/taskell/docs/UserGuide.md

 Format: `exit`

 #### Saving the data
-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+Taskell data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Install the application in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Taskell folder.

 ## Command Summary